 - 1 can light coconut milk

 - 1 ½ cups regular non dairy milk or homemade walnut milk

-- 1 ½ tsp ground turmeric start with 1 if you’re not a huge turmeric fan!
+- 1 ½ teaspoon ground turmeric start with 1 if you’re not a huge turmeric fan!

-- 2-3 tbsp maple syrup or honey can sub for liquid stevia drops
+- 2-3 tablespoons maple syrup or honey can sub for liquid stevia drops

 - Pinch of black pepper